 The ayah clearly states that as long as he remains alive he would pay zakah.
-Another point to note is that Prayer is not complete unless read in congregation so do the non Ahmadi Muslims really believe the prayers of a prophet of Allah have been incomplete for the last 2000 years as there is no one with him physically in heaven according to them?
+Another point to note is that Allah the Almighty always commands us to read Prayer in congregation, which shows how important this is.
+However, according to the non-Ahmadi Muslims Hazrat Isa (as) has been bereft of congregational prayer for 2000 years as well.
 Allah has also made it clear that Isa(as) has been enjoined to be kind to his mother as long as he lived but then the non Ahmadis say that Maryam(as) was separated?
 Or do they now have to say she also is alive in the heavens with them?
 This all clearly shows us that he is not alive.

 “That is: ‘God has enjoined upon me Prayer and almsgiving throughout my life and has made me dutiful towards my mother as long as I live’.
 These commandments can obviously not be carried out in heaven.
 He who believes that Jesus was raised bodily to heaven will have to accept, according the above verse, that Jesus is still subject to all the commandments of the Torah and the Gospel, whereas this requirement cannot be fulfilled in heaven.